Khushibhansali/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I attribute the filming and prototyping to my partner William Reid.

 Activity: Yoga
   - Video Link: https://drive.google.com/file/d/14k7-33IXaVQNuokcsFP2Fs-GepLb_jVg/view?usp=sharing